rahul-pisharody/CarQA/README.md

 # CarQA
 Give a picture of a car, ask a question.
-Maybe you'll get a wrong answer.
-Most probably an error.